bibanon/bibanon/Sweet-Home-1984.md

 Original Story: http://www.reddit.com/r/AskReddit/comments/kkmm4/you_unexpectedly_timetravel_to_1985_you_have_no/c2l1ju0

-Created by Hornswaggle in response to an askreddit question: "You unexpectedly time-travel to 1985.
+Created by reddit user /u/Hornswaggle in response to an /r/askreddit question:
+"You unexpectedly time-travel to 1985.
 You have no way back, ever.
 What do you do?"

 # Sweet Home 1985